ashish21ghosh/OnlineBookStore/README.md

 # OnlineBookStore
-A personal project with PHP and MySQL.
+A project in PHP and MySQL.

 My first ever project.